July Amigurumi CAL Moth Invasion Week Two

 Posted by Brenna Eaves on

-Hello again Furlers, Happy (almost) National Moth Week!
-It's Brenna from Little Raven Fiber Arts and you better believe I've got some more fun moth facts for y'all!
+Before we start, I've got some more fun moth facts for y'all!
 Did you know moths can range in size from smaller than a pencil tip to bigger than a songbird?
 The largest known moth in the world, the Atlas Moth, has a wingspan of almost a foot!
 Big fluffy friend!

 My moths are really quick and easy to make and I've had so much fun picking color combos from my stash, so I hope you all have fun with this one, too!